Updated December 2022

-It's all about finding that perfect balance: an occupation that matches your interests and natural skills, which has healthy employment growth and demand where you live.
+It's all about finding that perfect balance: an occupation that matches your interests and natural skills and has healthy employment growth and demand.

-These are 8 things to consider before you take the leap, and start an IT career in networking.
-By the end of this list, you'll have a much clearer idea of where you're headed, and what steps to take next.
+These are eight things to consider before you take the leap and start an IT career in networking.
+By the end of this list, you'll have a much clearer idea of where you're headed and what steps to take next.
 Let's get started!